Updated article originally published November 18, 2020.

 - Automatic calculations: Students’ grades get calculated automatically, preventing human error when adding scores together.

-- Capture and export data: Analysis of your students and their successes are captured and exported for easy viewing.
+- Capture and export data: Analysis of your students’ performance is captured and can be exported for easy viewing.
 Instructors can see a quick snapshot of their class and which students need more assistance than others.

 - LMS integration: Crowdmark is compatible with Canvas, Brightspace, Blackboard, Moodle, and Sakai.

 Using a grading app streamlines the grading process and makes each step easier for the instructors, their assistants, and their students.
-Online grading tools can also be accessed anytime from anywhere, as long as you have smartphones and internet connections.
+Online grading tools can also be accessed anytime from anywhere, as long as you have an internet connected device.